MasterSais/uvo/README.md

 #### `equal<T>(match: T, error?: Error): Validator<T>`

 Checks value to be equal to 'match' param.
 Requires the same type.
 Shallow comparison.
+Can be inverted with .not call.

 ```js
 import * as v from 'baridetta';